 2004-2011 Jeep Liberty 3.7

 As it turned out, the Linkage was broken between the lock cylinder and the ignition switch preventing the electrical part of the ignition switch from turning preventing the engine from starting.
 Last I checked, this part is not available from the Dodge, Jeep, Chrysler Dealerships.
-They recommend to replace the entire steering column if this actuator pin is broken between the lock cylinder and ignition switch.
+They recommend replacing the entire steering column if this actuator pin is broken between the lock cylinder and ignition switch.
 However, the good news is Dorman has got you covered.
 They make this part aftermarket and it works very well.
 It is Dorman part number is 924 – 704.
-You can get this part here on amazon for much cheaper than you can purchase a new steering column from the Jeep dealership.
-I would recommend to go that route.
-In fact, that’s what we did and the customers vehicle started right up and ran like new.
+You can get this part here on Amazon for much cheaper than you can purchase a new steering column from the Jeep dealership.
+I would recommend going that route.
+In fact, that’s what we did and the customers’ vehicle started right up and ran like new.

-Linkage is broken between the lock cylinder and the ignition switch.
+No start condition due to broken Linkage between the lock cylinder and the ignition switch.